groue/GRMustache/Guides/runtime.md

 In the first section, the `length` key will be fetched from the `title` string which has just entered the context stack: it will be rendered as "6" if the title is "Hamlet".

-In the last section, the inner `title` key is missing in the title string.
+In the last section, the title string is still the context.
+However it has no `title` key.
 Thus GRMustache looks for it in the enclosing context, finds again the title string, and renders it:

     6
     Hamlet